JOSEF ALBERS "I-S VV 1" SCREENPRINT, 1971

 This work (and the example Caviar20 is offering) was created as a large silkscreen published in 1971.

 It is a classic Albers' geometric construction - where simple lines create dynamic and three-dimensional forms.
 The viewer can be easily lost in trying to understand the interaction of color.

 Art Historians credit Albers for fusing elements of American and European abstraction while influencing minimalism, hard-edge painting and Op art.
 This work is a paradigm of his contribution.

-It is remarkable to think that Albers not only influenced several generations of artists, but he actually taught many major artists including Cy Twombly, Eve Hesse and Robert Rauschenberg.
+It is remarkable to think that Albers not only influenced several generations of artists, but he actually taught many major artists including Cy Twombly and Eve Hesse.

 Instantly recognizable and collected internationally, an abstract work by Albers is essential for the established or novice collector.